micvitc/Events-App/README_API_ENDPOINTS/readME.md

 **Note: <school\_name> field is dynamic.
 School name passed on to the URL replacing <school\_name> would result in fetching a list of events with respect to the school’s name provided.**

-*This endpoint doesn’t return group by events, instead it only returns a list of events hosted/managed by that school.*
+*This endpoint doesn’t return group by events, instead it only returns a new list of events hosted/managed by that school.*

 For example, to access only the events organized by “QBIT”: